yurm04/sims_randomizer/README.md

 ## Plan
 - read a config file with the enabled games + traits
+- create a list of traits from enabled games, exclude disabled traits
-- from the enabled traits randomly select 5
+- from the list randomly select 5 traits to output to stdout

 ```
 {